 Pam Krejci, LCSW-S, PMH-C fees are $140 for an individual or family session.
-Emily Sasser Bray’s, LMSW rates are $100 for an individual session.
-We accept all major credit cards, HSA and FSA cards, checks, and cash.
+I accept all major credit cards, HSA and FSA cards, checks, and cash.

 Pam Krejci, LCSW-S is currently an in-network provider with United Healthcare (e.g. Optum, UMR, Allsavers & Oxford).
 I am an out-of-network provider with BCBS, Aetna and Humana.
 Depending on your plan, you may be reimbursed anywhere from 50%-80% of the session fee.
 If you choose the “out of network” option you pay in full at the time of services, and then I will provide you with a superbill (receipt for service) for you to file with your insurance company for partial reimbursement.

 This is entirely up to what your needs are.
-We have clients that meet twice a week and others that come just once a month for maintenance.
-Our hope is to be able to support clients in the best way possible and a frequency that clients are comfortable with.
+I have clients that meet twice a week and others that come just once a month for maintenance.
+My hope is to be able to support clients in the best way possible and at a frequency that clients are comfortable with.

 1-833-9-HELP4MOMS (1-833-943-5746) Maternal Mental Health Hotline, a national, confidential, toll-free service for new and expecting mothers who are experiencing mental health challenges.
 1-800-944-4773 Postpartum Support International Helpline https://www.pphatx.org/ Pregnancy and Postpartum Health Alliance of Texas

 Check credentials for the counselor and ensure that the they have the necessary skills and expertise.
 Also, make sure that the counselor is a good fit for you.
 This is essential!